jokasta29/Calculator/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code according to your needs.

-## Acknowledgments

-I would like to express my gratitude to the open-source community for providing valuable resources and support throughout my learning journey.
-This project wouldn't have been possible without their contributions.

 Thank you for visiting my first coding project on GitHub.
 I hope you find it useful and insightful.
 Happy coding!